mysamyr/shario/README.md

 ## TODOs

 - Add polling or WebSocket for update file list
-- Add filename validation before upload
+- Add delete action for inputs on files upload